vargasrichards/bvd_sdb_sim/README.md

 ## Simulation of Safe and Dignified Burial for control of Bundibugyo Ebola virus epidemics
-### Description of input dataset and R analysis scripts
+### Description of input datasets and R analysis scripts
 May 2026

 ## General description